lentil32/lentil32/README.md

 ## Contributions
 - [algo-ds](https://algo-ds.com/contributors.html)
 - See the Pinned, Contribution, and Contribution activity sections below on this page.
-There are some big names.